Life Coaching Books

 How to Beat Depression - CBT

 CBT or Cognitive Behavioural Therapy has been shown to be effective for many people in helping to manage depression and deal with the symptoms.
 Effective depression help lines and depression management courses may use CBT techniques to support you.
 I use CBT in the Telephone Coaching that I provide.
-In fact the techniques involved in CBT have been so successful that the government in October 2007 announced its intention for a large scale project for training and courses in psychological therapies such as CBT for health and social services professionals to help with depression management and treatment of anxiety disorders (see, for example: Government Plans for Training in Psychological Therapies).
+In fact the techniques involved in CBT have been so successful that the UK government has promoted their use in the National Health Service, endorsing training and courses in CBT and other psychological therapies for health and social services professionals to help with depression management and treatment of anxiety disorders (see, for example: Government Plans for Training in Psychological Therapies).

 CBT is a pragmatic model for helping people to deal with negative or problematic thoughts and feelings, which recognises the connections between thoughts, feelings and actions and helps individuals to address them in a planned, structured and practical way.
 I have been trained in cognitive behavioural methods and have found them to be one of the most effective methods available for helping people to overcome and break out of mental and emotional difficulties and anxieties.
 A brief introduction to CBT is available on this website at the link at: CBT - Cognitive Behavioural Therapy.